makerdao/community/governance/votes/Executive vote - April 5, 2023.md

 	- A total of **604,250 DAI** will be transferred to multiple Ecosystem Actors, as detailed below.
 	- A total of **372 MKR** will be streamed to multiple Ecosystem Actors, as detailed below.
 - Old Strategic Finance Core Unit (SF-001) MKR vesting streams will be yanked.
-- [Emergency Shutdown](https://manual.makerdao.com/module-index/module-emergency-shutdown) interaction changes will be effected, as detailed below.
+- [Emergency Shutdown](https://manual.makerdao.com/module-index/module-emergency-shutdown) interaction changes will be effected on the `MIP21_LIQUIDATION_ORACLE` contract, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**